Neural Engineering (Graduate Certificate)

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.
-Students should see below for more information.
+Applicants can see below for more information.

 All applicants must submit: